Nurse witnessing documentation falsification: your legal obligation to report

 • Cosigning documentation you did not witness – signing that you observed a procedure, assessment, or medication administration that you were not present for

-• Filling in flowsheets without performing the documented care — particularly common in long-term care settings where staff may complete large numbers of assessments at once without actually performing them
+• Filling in flowsheets without performing the documented care – particularly common in long-term care settings where staff may complete large numbers of assessments at once without performing them at all

 Each of these behaviors constitutes healthcare fraud.
 Depending on the circumstances, they can rise to felony-level offenses.
 A nurse convicted of falsifying medical records faces criminal charges, civil liability, and permanent loss of licensure in many states.